MicrosoftDocs/customer-insights/topics/developers/quick-starts/2_create-own-metric.md

 # Create your own metric

 The following steps will find the average MPGe* for each fuel type and city type.
-These instructions follow from the end of the previous section, [View signals](xref:developers/quick-starts/1_view-signals).
+These instructions follow from the end of the previous section, [Explore signals](xref:developers/quick-starts/1_3_Explore).

 1. On the **Signals** details page, open the chart editor by selecting **Explore** at the top right corner of the screen.
 2. Under **Signal**, select **vehicle_drive_end**.